slknvd/Comparing-logreg-randomforest-ds/README.md

 ## Problem

 Classify samples into one of four classes (0, 1, 2, 3) using supervised learning.
-The dataset is imbalanced — class 1 is the most frequent, class 3 the rarest.
+The dataset is imbalanced: class 1 is the most frequent and class 3 the rarest.
 SMOTE was applied to handle class imbalance.

 ## Models & Results

-Both models were tuned using `RandomizedSearchCV` with 5-fold cross-validation.
+Both models were tuned using `RandomizedSearchCV` with 5-fold cross validation.

 | Model | Best CV F1 (macro) | Test Accuracy |
 |---|---|---|